 I ended up at a 2nd floor apartment and, having all the necessary amenities, a very clean and sanitary appearance, and, just across the entrance, a gorgeous view of the bay, which fronted the property, it seemed the best thus far on my Cuba trip.
 Dehydrated and wiped out, I celebrated with a much-needed can of lemon-flavored Cuban refresco serendipitously found in a well-stocked mini-fridge.
 After showering and resting a few minutes, I went out to explore the city and make some wi-fi connections at an ersatz pizzeria.

-The pizza was virtually inedible (I ended up bringing 99 percent of it to a street beggar), but I was pleased to find speedy internet service and be able to catch up on affairs on the home front.
+The pizza was virtually inedible (I ended up bringing all but my first bite to a street beggar), but I was pleased to find speedy internet service and be able to catch up on affairs on the home front.
 Cienfuegos is a compact and energetic city with many attractive features, albeit unkempt on many streets.
 There are poignant vestiges of a once-thriving tourism industry: shops, cafes, restaurants, museums.
 But the restaurants have little to offer and the shops are either virtually empty or with shelves holding multiples of just one or two items.
 The pizzeria was a large operation yet had no pepper or any beverages, save small bottles of water.

 I came across the offices of the official Cuban Communist Party (PCC) and, with a mixture of moxie and naïveté, made an appointment to speak to the Political Director for the following day, hoping to get an official perspective of Cuba’s plans to extricate itself from the current economic crisis.
 Later, as I was walking back to my lodgings, I watched as a young horse-drawn cart driver run into the street and crack his whip on a passing horse, something he may have thought of as a prank.
 The horse bolted and whinnied.
 Incensed, yelled to the man, “That was cruel!” and his eyes betrayed shock that I would have the nerve to confront him.
 Smirking, he and an associate followed me a bit on their cart as some intimidation, but when I glared directly at them, they turned back.
 I played various scenarios in my mind about what I would do if a whip had come in my direction.
 Catch it?
 Deflect it with my laptop computer?
 Engage in jiu-jitsu?